Safari Ranking: 1 = Ok, 5 = Excellent

 Botswana and Safari Drive

 We opened our base in Maun in 1993 and our Botswana operations have since gone from strength to strength.
-Our team on the ground will welcome you on arrival in Botswana and brief you on all aspects of your planned Safari Drive journey.
+Our team on the ground will welcome you on arrival in Botswana and brief you on your 4WD and all aspects of your planned Safari Drive journey.
 They are there if there are any problems during your trip and have an excellent back-up network allowing you to go off and explore in the knowledge that help is at hand should you need it.

-Safari Drive was the first company to offer fully inclusive self drive safaris in Botswana and our long term experience and familiarity with this country means that we can provide the most comprehensive, exciting and fulfilling safaris.
+Safari Drive was the first company to offer fully inclusive 4x4 self drive safaris in Botswana and our long term experience and familiarity with this country means that we can provide the most comprehensive, exciting and fulfilling safaris.
 Parts of Botswana are totally wild and its dangers must be respected.
 At Safari Drive we leave nothing to chance so you can have a great holiday minus the risks that the uninformed have experienced.

 Watch a short film made by Richard and Geri Davies on their self drive journey through Botswana.
 Rich and Geri collected a vehicle in Livingstone in Zambia and drove it south through Botswana taking in Chobe National Park, Savuti and Moremi.
 They then had a couple of days camping at Nxai Pan before dropping the vehicle off in Maun and flying into the Okovango Delta.